 Top 5 Tips for Conducting Pre-Employment Medical Exams

 In a recently filed lawsuit, the U.S. Equal Employment Opportunity Commission contends that Consolidated Edison Co. (“Con Ed”) violated the Americans with Disabilities Act (“ADA”) and the Genetic Information Non-Discrimination Act of 2008 (“GINA”) by its use of pre-employment medical examinations.
-According to the Complaint, Con Ed required applicants to submit to pre-employment medical examinations in which the company improperly sought disclosure of genetic information and used this information in deciding whether to hire certain applicants.
+According to the Complaint, Con Ed required candidates to submit to pre-employment medical examinations in which the company improperly sought disclosure of genetic information and used this information in deciding whether to hire certain candidates.

 Employers should be aware of the following general requirements under the ADA and GINA:

 - The ADA prohibits all disability-related inquiries and medical examination prior to a valid offer of employment

 - If a valid conditional offer of employment has been issued, the ADA allows an employer to make disability-related inquires and conduct medical examinations as long as it does so for all entering employees in the same job category